ayubero/uhi/docs/index.md

 ## Getting started

 This project uses poetry to manage its dependencies, run `poetry install --no-root` to install all dependencies mentioned in pyproject.toml.
-After that, execute `poetry shell` to activate the virtual environment.
+After that, execute `eval $(poetry env activate)` to activate the virtual environment.

 ## Prerequisites